raspberrypi/documentation/hardware/display/README.md

 LCD displays have an optimum viewing angle, and depending on how the screen is mounted it may be necessary to change the orientation of the display to give the best results.
 By default, the Raspbery Pi display and Raspberry Pi are set up to work best when viewed from slightly above, for example, on a desktop.
 If viewing from below, you can physically rotate the display, and then tell the system software to compensate by running the screen upside down.

-To rotate the display, add, anywhere in the file `\boot\config.txt`, the following line:
+To flip the display, add, anywhere in the file `\boot\config.txt`, the following line:

 `lcd_rotate=2`

-This will rotate the LCD and the touch screen coordinates by 180', compensating for the physical orientation of the display.
+This will vertically flip the LCD and the touch screen, compensating for the physical orientation of the display.

 ## Troubleshooting